oban-bg/oban/README.md

 resolution.
 Jobs are considered unique for most of each minute, which prevents duplicate jobs with multiple nodes and across node restarts.

+Like other jobs, recurring jobs will use the `:queue` specified by the worker module (or `:default` if one is not specified).

 #### Cron Expressions

 Standard Cron expressions are composed of rules specifying the minutes, hours,